arturocepeda/TensorFlat/README.md

   * `HiddenLayerActivation`.
 The activation function used in that hidden layer.
 * `Outputs`.
 The list of output values.
 * `OutputLayerActivation`.
 The activation function used in the output layer.
-* `LeakyReLUAlpha`.
-The alpha value to use, in case the LeakyReLU activation function is used by one of the layers.
+* `LeakyReLUNegativeSlope`.
+The negative slope value to use, in case the LeakyReLU activation function is used by any of the layers.

 The supported values for the activation function are *"Linear"*, *"Sigmoid"*, *"ReLU"* and *"LeakyReLU"*.